nkonev/videochat/development.md

 ```

 ## Restore data
 Be careful!
-During a short period while videocaht uses an empty database, the scheduler in storage microservice can remove files because chats aren't exists.
+During a short period while videochat uses an empty database, the scheduler in storage microservice can remove files because chats aren't exists.
-To prevent this just stop storage for the all period of maintenence.
+To prevent this just stop storage for the all period of maintenance.
 ```
 docker service scale VIDEOCHATSTACK_aaa=0 docker service scale VIDEOCHATSTACK_chat=0